One Vision: Critical reception

+In the US, Billboard commented, "Theme is the universal brotherhood of nations; sound is ornate melodic metal".
+Cash Box described it as the band's "hardest rocking single in years", with "Freddie Mercury at his best [and] the band sounding as powerful as they ever have".
+They concluded that the song "should regain Queen's high profile on American pop radio".

 Music video

 The music video to "One Vision" which was recorded in September 1985 mainly showed the band recording the song at Musicland Studios in Munich and was the first to be directed and produced for Queen by Austrian directors Rudi Dolezal and Hannes Rossacher, also collectively known as DoRo.
 DoRo and Queen developed a fruitful working relationship which would result in numerous acclaimed and award-winning videos (for "Innuendo" and "The Show Must Go On", among others).

 The video also featured a "morphing" effect of the band's famous pose in 1974's Queen II album cover and 1975's "Bohemian Rhapsody" video to a 1985 version of the same pose.
 The video even shows John Deacon on the drums.
 There was also a video made to match the 12" inch version of the song which appears on Queen Rocks The Video VHS and Queen: Greatest Video Hits 2 DVD.